octopus-network/octopus-docs/src/maintain/validator-deploy-manually.md

-## Manually Deploy validator node
+## Manually Deploy Validator Node

-This guide takes [Barnacle Appchain](https://github.com/octopus-network/barnacle) as an example to introduce how to deploy a validator node manually in Octopus Network.
+This guide takes [Barnacle Appchain](https://github.com/octopus-network/barnacle) as an example to introduce how to deploy a validator node manually in the Octopus Network.

-The most common way to run a validator is on a cloud server running Linux.
-You may choose whatever VPS provider that your prefer, and whatever operating system you are comfortable with.
-For this guide we will be using **Ubuntu 18.04**, but the instructions should be similar for other platforms.
+The most common way to run a validator is on a Linux cloud server.
+You may choose whatever VPS provider that you prefer, and whatever operating system you are comfortable with.
+In this guide, we will be using **Ubuntu 18.04**, and the instructions should be applicable to other Unix-based OS.

 ### Prerequisites